Stars of Alberta 2020 is open for nominations. Nominate an outstanding volunteer.

 The Stars of Alberta Volunteer Awards recognize extraordinary Albertans whose volunteer efforts have contributed to the well-being of their community and fellow community members.

-Six awards are presented annually on or around International Volunteer Day, December 5.
-For 2020, it will take place on Friday, December 4.
+Two awards are given annually on or around International Volunteer Day, December 5, in these categories:

 How to nominate someone

 Step 1.
 Fill out the form

 Fillable forms do not open properly on some mobile devices and web browsers.
 To fill in and save this form: